Canon XT vs Nikon D1

 Studio photographers will appreciate that the Nikon D1 (unlike the XT) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the XT and the D1 have been discontinued, but can regularly be found used on eBay.
+Both the XT and the D1 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the XT was followed by the Canon Xti.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XT and D1 can be found, respectively, in the Canon XT Manual (free pdf) or the online Nikon D1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XT and the Nikon D1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.